Margaret D. Foster: Life

 Margaret ("Dot") Foster was born in Chicago, Illinois, in 1895.
 Her father was the Rev. James Edward Foster and her mother was Minnie (McAuley) Foster.
 She had a younger brother, Robert.
 Her father died in 1910, at which point the family moved to Jacksonville, Illinois, home of Illinois College.
-She graduated from Illinois College in 1918, earned an Master of Science at George Washington University in 1926, and a PhD from American University in 1936.
+She graduated from Illinois College in 1918, earned a Master of Science at George Washington University in 1926, and a PhD from American University in 1936.
 Illinois College awarded her an honorary doctorate in 1956.

-Beginning in 1918, she worked on the United States Geological Survey, developing ways to detect minerals within naturally occurring bodies of water.
+From 1918 she worked on the United States Geological Survey, developing ways to detect minerals within naturally occurring bodies of water.
 Methods pioneered by her include those for quantifying manganese, boron, fluoride, and sulfate, devised in connection with earning her post-baccalaureate degrees.

-In 1942, she transferred to the Chemistry and Physics Section of the USGS, where she worked under Roger C. Wells.
+In 1942, during the Second World War, she transferred to the Chemistry and Physics Section of the USGS, where she worked under Roger C. Wells.
 In this capacity, she worked on the Manhattan Project, developing two new techniques of quantitative analysis, one for uranium and one for thorium, as well as two new ways to separate the two elements.
 Upon her return to the Geological Survey after the war, she researched the chemistry of clay minerals and micas.
 She retired in March 1965.
 Over the course of her career, she authored dozens of scientific papers, alone or with others.

 She died at Holy Cross Hospital in Silver Spring, Maryland.